Zwaardav/A-MAZE-GAME/README.md

 ## Files
 File | Description
 --- | ---
-AMAZEGME.8XP | An assembled binary
-AMAZEGME.z80 | The main source file
-i/amaze/moveplayer.inc | Handles player movement and collision detection i/amaze/enemies.inc | Handles enemy movement and display
+AMAZEGME.8XP | An assembled binary that can be run using the `Asm(` from the catalog AMAZEGME.z80 | The main source file i/amaze/moveplayer.inc | Handles player movement and collision detection i/amaze/enemies.inc | Handles enemy movement and display